 Minor in Philosophy

-The philosophy minor will consist of 15 semester hours of work in the department.
-No more than six hours may be from elementary (1000-level) courses, and at least three hours must be chosen from the History of Philosophy sequence (PHIL 3351 or 3352).
+The philosophy minor requires at least 15 semester hours of coursework in philosophy, including at least 9 hours in advanced (3000-level or above) courses.
+The 15 hours must include at least one of PHIL 3351 – History of Western Philosophy (Ancient) or PHIL 3352 – History of Western Philosophy (Modern).
 It is recommended that each student minoring in philosophy take one of the department’s general introductory courses.

 Minor in Ethics

-The ethics minor consists of at least 15 semester hours of work in the department.
-These hours must include the following courses: (1) PHIL 1305: Introduction to Philosophy; (2) one of the following courses: PHIL 1316: Introduction to Ethics; PHIL 1317: Business Ethics, or PHIL 1318: Contemporary Moral Problems; and (3) three courses from the sequence PHIL 3371–3381.
+The ethics minor requires at least 15 semester hours of coursework in philosophy.
+These 15 hours must include the following courses: (1) either PHIL 1305 – Introduction to Philosophy or PHIL 1306 – Introduction to Philosophy: Minds, Machines, and Persons; (2) either PHIL 1316 – Introduction to Ethics, PHIL 1317 – Business Ethics, or PHIL 1318 – Contemporary Moral Problems; and (3) three courses from the sequence PHIL 3371–3381.

 3379 – Environmental Ethics